Cryptocurrency Is Taxed In Australia: Here’s What You Need To Know

 The swapping of one cryptocurrency to another is considered a capital gains tax event.
 As such, the tax office will treat the sale of the coin at the market price in fiat currency of each asset at the time of the transaction.
 For example, if you sell Bitcoin for Ethereum, tax agencies would treat this as a sale of Bitcoin at the market price of the Ethereum that you received in your exchange wallet.

-You need to keep and maintain records of the date of the transaction (buy and sell), the cryptocurrency asset(s) and who you traded with.
-Your crypto tax is calculated in Australian dollars and will need to convert the crypto into Aussie dollars at the time of the transaction (for purchase, sell and trade events).
+You need to keep records of the date of the transaction (buy and sell), the cryptocurrency asset(s), and who you traded with.
+Your crypto tax is calculated in Australian dollars, and you will need to convert the crypto into Aussie dollars at the time of the transaction (for purchase, sell, and trade events).

-This information may be included within a payment receipt, .csv format files export from the crypto exchanges and transaction history from your digital wallet.
-Each of these documentation methods can be accepted by the ATO.
+This information may be included in a payment receipt, .csv format files exported from crypto exchanges, or transaction history from your digital wallet.
+The ATO can accept each of these documentation methods.

 There are several examples of tax software applications online to help track your trades and generate a capital gains report.
 Each software can assist with calculating profit and losses to meet your tax obligations.
 A few of the best crypto tax software in the market are Koinly, Crypto.com Tax and CoinTracker.